learn-co-curriculum/dsc-law-of-total-probability/README.md

 Suppose there is a test for a disease, and this test is said to be "95% accurate".
 The disease in question afflicts 1% of the population.
 Now say that there is a patient who tests positive for this disease under this test.

-First we define the events in question:
+First, we define the events in question:

 Let $D$ be the event that the patient actually has the disease.